Car Repossession Laws in New Jersey

 Experienced New Jersey Bankruptcy Lawyers Working to Stop Repossessions

 If your car or truck is repossessed, it could leave you in a difficult spot.
 You need your vehicle to get to work, run important errands, and get the kids to school.
 Just because you are behind on your payments or your vehicle was repossessed does not mean you are out of options.
 Our New Jersey bankruptcy attorneys have helped many people in similar situations.
-Call (609) 755-3115 to set up an appointment at Young, Marr, Mallis & Deane.
+Call (609) 755-3115 to set up an appointment at Young, Marr, Mallis & Associates.